Call Today! 888-234-8376

 Life Insurance with Diabetes Type 2

 Diabetes is characterized by sugar in the blood.
 When the body cannot use the insulin that is created properly, this results in type 2 diabetes.
-Or when the pancreas does not make enough insulin, this also results in type 1 diabetes (see our companion article on qualifying for life insurance with type 1 diabetes).
+Or when the pancreas does not make enough insulin, this also results in type 1 diabetes.

 These are very rudimentary definitions but the main problem with diabetes is too much sugar in the bloodstream.
 Over time, problems arise affecting other body functions, resulting in damage to the kidneys, amputations, and vision loss.
 Also, left untreated, high blood glucose levels damage nerves and blood vessels, leading to complications such as heart disease and stroke, the leading causes of death among people with diabetes.